scrtlabs/catalyst/docs/source/live-trading.rst

 The exchanges available for backtesting are fully supported in live mode:

+- Binance, id = ``binance``
 - Bitfinex, id = ``bitfinex``
 - Bittrex, id = ``bittrex``
 - Poloniex, id = ``poloniex``

-Additionally, we have successfully tested in live mode the following exchanges :
+Additionally, we have successfully tested in live mode the following exchanges:

-- Binance, id = ``binance``
 - GDAX, id = ``gdax``

 As Catalyst is currently in Alpha and in under active development, you are